Willi Castro Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks ninth in the league with a collective 9.1 strikeouts per nine innings.
+- The Mariners pitching staff is 10th in the league with a collective 9.1 strikeouts per nine innings.

-- The Mariners have the sixth-ranked team ERA among all league pitching staffs (3.85).
+- The Mariners have the sixth-ranked team ERA across all league pitching staffs (3.84).

-- Mariners pitchers combine to give up the eighth-fewest home runs in baseball (103 total, 1.1 per game).
+- Mariners pitchers combine to surrender the 10th-fewest home runs in baseball (109 total, 1.1 per game).

-- His last time out was on Sunday against the Detroit Tigers, when the righty threw five innings, surrendering six earned runs while allowing eight hits.
+- In his last appearance on Thursday, the righty threw six innings against the Minnesota Twins, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.